 Grade separation at road intersections simply doesn’t work as a congestion buster.
 Professor John Stanley, who had previously advised Matthew Guy, has said “Grade separation is only a short-term relief, it won't solve the problem of congestion."

 Then there is the urban blight caused by road underpasses and overpasses.
 They create physical barriers in communities.
-They sever neighbours from each other, reduce the footfall at local shops, and force people to take the car travel a relatively short distance.
+They sever neighbours from each other, reduce the footfall at local shops, and force people to take the car to travel a relatively short distance.
 The areas near underpasses and overpasses are not pleasant areas suitable for cafes or pocket parks – instead they are polluted with rubbish and graffiti.
 If you don’t believe me, go have a peek under CityLink.

 The Level Crossing Removals Program is relatively popular in the community.
 Which is a good thing: if more metropolitan train services are to be provided, level crossings must be removed.
 They also have benefits for the community in terms of safety, upgraded train stations and, yes, improved traffic flow.